 - In your area of research, what disadvantages might result from sharing your data and findings with other research groups?

 - What rules or guidelines does your institution have for data sharing?

-- How long after the final expenditure report for a Public Health Service-funded project must research records be retained?
+- How long after the final expenditure report for a Public Health Service- or National Science Foundation-funded project must research records be retained?
 What rules or guidelines does your institution have for data retention?

 - Department of Health and Human Services (1990): Data Management in Biomedical Research, Report of a Workshop, April 1990 Chevy Chase, Maryland.